rassawyer/.scripts/README.md

 The script entitled setup.sh will clone this repository and setup a system to use my custom dotfiles, etc.

-Note: All of these scripts and dotfiles are configured based on my username.
-I will begin the process of making them relative based on $HOME, but it may take me some time to get them all modified.
+NOTE: these scripts have recently been updated to use $HOME instead of absolute paths to my home folder.
+Many of them have not yet been tested since that change.